mlr3learners/mlr3learners.lightgbm/README.md

 [mlr3learners.lightgbm](https://github.com/kapsner/mlr3learners.lightgbm) brings the [LightGBM gradient booster](https://lightgbm.readthedocs.io) to the [mlr3](https://github.com/mlr-org/mlr3) framework by using the [official lightgbm R implementation](https://github.com/microsoft/LightGBM/tree/master/R-package).

+# Features

+* integrated CV before the actual model training to find the optimal `num_boost_round` for the given training data and parameter set
+* GPU support

 # Installation

 Before you can install the `mlr3learners.lightgbm` package, you need to install the lightgbm R package according to [its documentation](https://github.com/microsoft/LightGBM/blob/master/R-package/README.md) (this is necessary since lightgbm is neither on CRAN nor installable via `devtools::install_github`).